-Next, the dentist will remove decay from the tooth with a dental drill or laser.
-After the decay has been removed, the space needs to be prepared for a filling.
-The dentist will shape the area and, depending on the type of filling being used, may etch the tooth with an acid gel.
+Then, the dental professional will use a dental drill or laser to remove decay from the tooth.
+Next, the newly created space needs to be made ready for the filling.
+How?
+The dental professional will shape the area and may even etch the tooth with an acid gel.

-Finally, the dentist will polish the filling.
-This process smooths the filling and removes any sharp edges that could injure your tongue or the lining of your cheeks.
+Finally, the filling needs to be polished.
+Polishing smoothens the filling and removes any sharp edges that could hurt your tongue or cheek lining.